Pycord-Development/pycord/docs/api/enums.rst

 .. class:: InteractionContextType

-    The context an interaction occurs in.
+    The context where an interaction occurs.

     .. versionadded:: 2.6